esnet/oscars-newtech/doc/source/codedoc/net/es/oscars/pce/TranslationPCE.rst

    :param reqPipe: - THe requested pipe, containing details on the requested endpoints/bandwidth/VLANs
    :param azERO: - The physical path taken by the pipe in the A->Z direction
    :param zaERO: - The physical path taken by the pipe in the Z->A direction
-   :param reservedBandwidths: - The list of all bandwidth reserved so far
+   :param bwAvailMap: - Map of "Ingress" and "Egress" bandwidth availability at each URN
    :param reservedVlans: - The list of all VLAN IDs reserved so far
-   :param reservedMplsPipes: - The set of all reserved MPLS pipes so far
-   :param reservedEthPipes: - The set of all reserved Ethernet pipes so far
+   :param deviceToPortMap: - Map of all ports per device
-   :param deviceToPortMap:
    :param portToDeviceMap: @throws PCEException
    :throws PSSException:

-reserveRequestedPipeWithPairs
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public void reserveRequestedPipeWithPairs(RequestedVlanPipeE reqPipe, List<List<TopoEdge>> azEROs, List<List<TopoEdge>> zaEROs, List<ReservedBandwidthE> reservedBandwidths, List<ReservedVlanE> reservedVlans, Set<ReservedMplsPipeE> reservedMplsPipes, Set<ReservedEthPipeE> reservedEthPipes, Map<String, Set<String>> deviceToPortMap, Map<String, String> portToDeviceMap, Date start, Date end, String connectionId) throws PSSException, PCEException
-   :outertype: TranslationPCE

 reserveSimpleJunction
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public ReservedVlanJunctionE reserveSimpleJunction(RequestedVlanJunctionE req_j, List<ReservedBandwidthE> reservedBandwidths, List<ReservedVlanE> reservedVlans, Map<String, Set<String>> deviceToPortMap, Map<String, String> portToDeviceMap, Date start, Date end, String connectionId) throws PCEException, PSSException
+.. java:method:: public ReservedVlanJunctionE reserveSimpleJunction(RequestedVlanJunctionE req_j, Map<String, Map<String, Integer>> bwAvailMap, List<ReservedVlanE> reservedVlans, Map<String, Set<String>> deviceToPortMap, Map<String, String> portToDeviceMap, Date start, Date end, String connectionId) throws PCEException, PSSException
    :outertype: TranslationPCE

    Creates a ReservedVlanJunctionE given a request for ingress/egress traffic within a device.